 Day 7: Rest Day for Acclimatization

 Today, you will take a rest day for acclimatization.
 You have many options today — exploring Baraka village, Manang village, or going to the Gangapurna viewpoint.
-The best option is a trek to the Gangapurna viewpoint, as it will help you acclimatize to higher altitudes.
+The best option is a trek to the Gangapurna viewpoint, which will help you acclimate to higher altitudes.

 You can enjoy a beautiful view of Gangapurna glacial lake, Gangapurna glacier, and Thorong La Pass.
 Return to the teahouse for lunch.
 After lunch, attend a lecture on altitude sickness at the HRA health post.
 The doctors there will advise you on the necessary precautions that you should take to avoid altitude sickness.

 The next three days will be the most difficult days of your trek as you ascend nearly 2,000 meters to Thorong Pass — the highest point of your trek.
 Beyond Manang, the trail leaves the Marshyangdi Valley and continues along the bank of its tributary Jarsang Khola.
 As you gain altitude, the vegetation becomes shorter and sparser as you reach Yak Kharka.
 The Trail offers fantastic views of Annapurna II, III, IV, TIlicho Peak, and Gangapurna Peak.
 You can quickly get Letdar, but it will not be wise to press further.
 It’s free time for independent activities after lunch at Yak Kharka.

 Day 9: Trek to Thorong Phedi/High Camp (4540m/4880m)